Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Constructed and installed custom cabinets for residential clients Working closely with designers in bringing their ideas to life.
+- Custom built and installed cabinets for residential customers Working closely with designers to bring their ideas to reality.

-- Collaborated with other tradespeople on building sites in order to guarantee smooth process and compliance with project deadlines.
+- Collaboration with other tradespeople at building sites in order to guarantee a smooth work flow and respect for deadlines for projects.

-Write down each job experience in reverse chronological order, starting with the most recent position.
+Write down each job experience by reverse order of chronological sequence, beginning with the most recent position.

 5. Education

-In this section, you should mention your education and experience related to carpentry.
-Include the name of the institution, the degree/diploma you received (if relevant) and the year of completion.
+Within this area, mention your education and experience related to carpentry.
+Include the name of your institution, the degree or diploma you earned (if relevant) and the year of completion.

 Example: